Edison Oaks, New Jersey

-Edison Oaks is an unincorporated community and residential neighborhood located within Edison Township in Middlesex County, New Jersey, United States.
+Edison Oaks is an unincorporated community and residential neighborhood located within Edison Township in Middlesex County, in the U.S. state of New Jersey.
 It is located in the northern half of Edison Township; south of Oak Tree, east of the Oak Tree Tennis Courts, west of the Oak Tree Park, and north of Glenwood Park, Glenwood Heights and Hampshire Gardens.
 The community is bordered by Oak Tree Road to the north, Warwick Road to the east, and Peru Street to the south and west, with Whitehall Avenue in the center.

 Edison Oaks was developed by Alfred C. Vitale through his development firm Vitality Estates between 1960 and 1961.
 The community consists of 60 ranch-style bi-level and split-level homes designed by architect S. J. Potter.
 The houses were built between 1961 and 1962 by contractors John Cali and Ignatius Seminara of the building firm Cali Associates, with residents moving into the new homes starting in autumn 1962.

 History

 Oakview Heights and Holiday Homes (1957–1960)

 The land on which Edison Oaks sits was once owned by bridge engineer Gustav Lindenthal.
 After his death in 1935, the land was donated to Raritan Township.
 In 1957, a 255-acre development known as Oakview Heights was to be built on most of the land located between Plainfield Road, Oak Tree Road, Grove Avenue and the Metuchen Golf and Country Club in Edison Township.
 Once this development fell through, portions of Oakview Heights were sectioned off to smaller developers.

-On February 2, 1960, Kenilworth, New Jersey-based developer Alfred C. Vitale incorporated the development firm, Vitality Estates, Incorporated.
+On February 2, 1960, Kenilworth, New Jersey–based developer Alfred C. Vitale incorporated the development firm, Vitality Estates, Incorporated.
 Two months later, Vitale presented his plan to construct 76 residential homes on 26.3 acres of land south of Oak Tree Road and east of Plainfield Road to the Edison Township Planning Board.
 The development, named Holiday Homes, was to be constructed on paper streets Prospect Street (present day Peru Street), Washington Avenue (present day Whitehall Avenue) and Jackson Avenue (present day Warwick Road).

-An Edison Township Planning Board meeting was held on April 20, 1960 to review Vitality Estates' proposal for Holiday Homes.
+An Edison Township Planning Board meeting was held on April 20, 1960, to review Vitality Estates' proposal for Holiday Homes.
 At the meeting, Edison Township Mayor Anthony Yelencsics, as well as 30 residents of neighboring communities of Stephenville, Hampshire Gardens and Oak Tree, voiced their objections of the proposed community's lot sizes, which had been subdivided to the smallest legally-allowed parcels for residential construction.
 They complained that Residential A Zone housing required larger plots of land in the area and allowing the developer to construct smaller houses would downgrade the area.
 The Edison Township Fire Department also objected to the positioning of the streets.
 The Edison Township Planning Board denied Vitality Estates' Holiday Homes proposal.